 Examples With an Entry-Level Camera

-I hope that I’ve succeeded in making you understand that purchasing an expensive professional camera won’t instantly make you a better photographer.
+I hope that I’ve succeeded in making you understand that purchasing a professional camera won’t instantly make you a better photographer.
 In fact, it won’t have any impact at all to begin with.

 It’s your knowledge and understanding of photography that will help you capture better images and that’s not something you can learn overnight; it takes time and dedication to master these skills.

-While looking through my archives I came across these images that I captured several years ago with my entry-level DSLR camera and cheap lenses.
+While looking through my archives I came across these images that I captured with an entry-level DSLR camera and cheap lenses.
 These are images I’m still happy with and they wouldn’t look any different if I captured them with the equipment I have today.